floresloyd/ssrc-model/V.Recommender_System/README.md

-# V. Correlation Analysis.
+# V. Recommender System Implementation and Correlation Analysis

-This directory contains the resources used for conducting a correlation analysis on the dataset.
+This directory contains the resources used for conducting a correlation analysis on the dataset and the implementation of the Recommender System using the data produced by the correlations

 ## Contents